openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

-Remove the `cpu.shared` value, or `mixedCpus: true` from `workloadHints` reverts the changes from Kubelet `reservedSystemCpus`, reboots the nodes that are associated with the updated PerformanceProfile, and deletes the mixed-cpu-node-plugin from the cluster.
+Remove the `cpu.shared` value, or `mixedCpus: true` from `workloadHints` reverts the changes from Kubelet `reservedSystemCpus`, reboots the nodes that are associated with the updated PerformanceProfile, and removes the configuration files from Kubelet and CRI-O.

-The feature can be activated/deactivated on a running system.

 ### Workflow Description

 The premise is that OCP cluster is running, and there's an active performance-profile that already tuned the system.

 1. The cluster administrator wants to support both exclusive and shared cpus for workloads running on the cluster.
-2. The cluster administrator specifies the shared CPU ids in the PerformanceProfile `spec.cpu.shared`.
+2. The cluster administrator specifies the shared CPU ids in the PerformanceProfile `spec.cpu.shared` and toggels `mixedCpus: true` under the `WorkloadHints`.
 3. The cluster administrator waits for MCO to kick in, update and reboot the nodes.
 4. The cluster administrator waits for the node to come back from reboot.
 5. The application administrator wants to deploy their DPDK application as a Guaranteed pod with shared CPUs.
-6. The application administrator specifies a request for `openshift.io/shared-cpus: 1` under the pod's `spec.containers[].resources.requests`.
+6. The application administrator specifies a request for `openshift.io/enabled-shared-cpus: 1` under the pod's `spec.containers[].resources.requests`.
 7. The application administrator is waiting for the DPDK pod to be `Running`.
 8. The DPDK's app user/developer wants to run a light-weight task (threads) on shared cpus.
 9. The DPDK's app user/developer should pin the light-weight threads to CPUs that have shown in the `OPENSHIFT_SHARED_CPUS` environment variable of the container's process.
+10. The DPDK's app user/developer should pin the heavy-weight threads to CPUs that have shown in the `OPENSHIFT_ISOLATED_CPUS` environment variable of the container's process.

 ### API Extensions
-N/A
+A new admission hook in the Kubernetes API Server within OpenShift will mutate pod spec if more than a single `openshift.io/enabled-shared-cpus` was requested and annotate the pod with `cpu-shared.crio.io` annotation as describe at API Server Admission Hook [section](#api-server-admission-hook)

 ### Risks and Mitigations
+#### Processes Boundaries
 * With this solution, the platform's housekeeping processes also runs on the shared CPUs. but the intent is to allocate those cpus to workload’s light-weight tasks, so having some latency is bearable.
 A way of mitigating that is to use workload partitioning to ensure the platform housekeeping processes don't run on the shared cpus.

-* There is no risk that workload’s tasks run on dedicated OCP’s housekeeping reserved cpus, because only the shared cpus exposed via cgroups to the workload’s process.
+* There is no risk that workload’s tasks will run on dedicated OCP’s housekeeping reserved cpus, because only the shared cpus exposed via cgroups to the workload’s process.
 In other words, platform's housekeeping processes can run on shared cpus dedicated to workload’s light-weight tasks, but not the other way around.

-* mixed-cpus-node-plugin is NRI-based plugin.
-Bugs in the plugin or NRI framework might affect the containers at various lifecycle stages, e.g., CreateContainer, UpdateContainer, etc.
-For mitigating such cases, it is possible to deactivate the node-plugin, and in severe cases it is possible to disable NRI completely at runtime-level.

-* From a performance perspective, the runtime communicates with the node-plugin via gRPC calls.
-Therefore, for every container creation, there's another gRPC call between the runtime and the node-plugin.
-We can't avoid this call even for containers that don't ask for shared CPUs, since runtime doesn't have any filtering mechanism, it sends all the containers through the NRI framework to node-plugin, and the filtering is done at the plugin side.
+#### cgroup v1 vs v2 considerations
+This feature supports changes to cgroup configuration for pods or containers, at both v1 and v2.
+In containers that are annotated with cpu load-balancing disabling and are asking for shared cpus, only the isolated cpus (guaranteed) would have cpu load-balancing disabled.

 ### Drawbacks

-The way of how user should ask for shared CPUs in the pod spec is through device plugin.
+The way of how user should ask for shared CPUs in the pod spec is through device request.
 While this approach fits in the model of how the workload requires resources, better integration would require more invasive changes which are out of scope now.